Rowage3/torn-gym-gains-calculator-plus/README.md

 | Frontline + Isoyamas | 27.8% | 35.0% | 27.8% | 9.4% |
 | Frontline + Elites | 27.8% | 9.4% | 27.8% | 35.0% |

+### Automatic gym selection

+The Balance tab picks the gym for you, separately for each stat, and it does not use the gym selected on the Calculator tab.

+Which gyms it can choose from:

+- **Your unlocked gyms**, read from the gym page itself.
+There is no API endpoint that reports gym membership, so the script reads the gym list on the page.
+Gyms you have not unlocked, and the one you are still earning gym EXP toward, are excluded.
+If the page cannot be read for any reason, it falls back to assuming every gym up to your active one is available.
+- **Special gyms**, whenever your stats satisfy the requirement at that point in the plan.

+Because energy per train is a straight multiplier on gains, the best gym for a stat is simply the one with the most dots on it.
+A 50 energy special gym is not more expensive per point than a 10 energy gym, so the planner always takes the highest dots available.

+Special gym access is rechecked as the plan runs.
+Training the stats that are behind is exactly what breaks a special gym requirement, so the plan will show you dropping out of one partway through and moving to your best normal gym.
+That is real, not an error.

+Each stat is also planned with **its own perks**.
+Faction Steadfast is often uneven, for example 12% on strength and defense but 10% on speed and dexterity, and education perks are frequently stat specific.
+The breakdown table shows the multiplier used for each stat.

 ### Precision toggle

 - **Precise** - stops when all four stats are within 0.5% of target